dadi/cdn/docs/setupAndInstallation.md

 `[sudo] forever-service install -s dadi/main.js cdn --start`

-You can then interact with Barbu as a service using the following command:
+You can then interact with CDN as a service using the following command:

 - Start: `[sudo] start cdn`
 - Stop: `[sudo] stop cdn`